Surgical Prehabilitation Toolkit for Healthcare Providers

 • Request sleep study results from primary care provider if not available on electronic health record.

-• If patient is not using their treatment device as prescribed, emphasize the importance of its use in the postoperative period and suggest they follow up with their family doctor or device vendor to discuss barriers to use and potential solutions.
+• If patient is not using their treatment device as prescribed, emphasize the importance of its use in the postoperative period and suggest they follow up with their sleep clinic to discuss barriers to use and potential solutions.

 Referral for Diagnostic Testing